AcidicNic/TripLog/README.md

     * Click 'Add Dose' to add a dose.
     * Click on your description to edit the log's title & description.
     * Click 'Home' to go back.
+    * Click on a dose to pull up an info card.

 * You can ask drug related questions to the AskTheCaterpillar API right in your note text box!
 Start your note with ???, like this "??? your question here" and a new note will appear on the screen with the answer to your question.
     * __*Sadly, [AskTheCaterpillar is not working anymore](https://github.com/estiens/caterpillar_rails/issues/25). :( I'll add this feature back in as soon as the API is up and running again!*__